 Sometimes patients get a call that the test results could not be obtained.
 This is most often due to the amount of cfDNA present in the blood being too low.
-If the pregnancy is just barely 10 weeks or the patient is obese, this can, at times, lead to a need of repeating the test a couple of weeks later, or trying one of the other available screening options.
-Also important, while the test can be run in twins, it is less accurate when there was a twin pregnancy where one of the twins was lost earlier in the pregnancy.
+If the pregnancy is too early or the patient is obese, this can, at times, lead to a need of repeating the test a couple of weeks later, or trying one of the other available screening options.
+Also important, while the test can be run in twins, it is less accurate when there was a twin pregnancy where one of the twins was lost earlier in the pregnancy (often referred to as a vanishing twin pregnancy).
 The accuracy in triplets and beyond is less well understood at this time.

 What exactly is offered at Kamm McKenzie OBGYN?

 As of today, 10/18/2023, we offer cfDNA testing to all of our patients, mostly using the company Myriad.
 The cost of the test is variable depending on whether you file it through your insurance or pay the company’s cash price.
 This money is collected by the company that runs the test, not by KMOBGYN.
 We are always looking to provide available tests that are the best value to our patients, so the testing we offer is subject to change.